nickp60/riboSeed/README.md

 * `--smalt_scoring`: You can adjust the SMALT scoring matrix to fine-tune the mapping stringency.

+## 3: Assembly Refinement

+Infrequently, riboSeed has joined together contigs that appear incorrect according to your reference.
+If you are at all unhappy with a bridgeing, `riboSwap.py` allows swapping of a "bad" contig for one or more syntenic contigs from the *de novo* assembly.

 ## Known Bugs

-* It looks like the `--paired-inference` option will cause an error with `SPAdes` if you are submitting a fastq of singleton/unpaired reads as part of the assembly.

 * Submitting `--smalt_scoring` with vastly different scoring schemes usually causes an error.